 ROSEN, NATIONAL TRIAL LAWYERS, Encourages Gaia, Inc. Investors to Inquire About Securities Class Action Investigation – GAIA

-WHY: Rosen Law Firm, a global investor rights law firm, continues its investigation of potential securities claims on behalf of shareholders of Gaia, Inc. (NASDAQ: GAIA) resulting from allegations that Gaia may have issued materially misleading business information to the investing public.
+NEW YORK, NY / ACCESSWIRE / December 5, 2022 / WHY: New York, N.Y., December 5, 2022.
+Rosen Law Firm, a global investor rights law firm, continues its investigation of potential securities claims on behalf of shareholders of Gaia, Inc. GAIA resulting from allegations that Gaia may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Gaia securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.